Long-term complications of diabetesDiabetic complications - long term

 - Nerves in the body can become damaged, causing pain, burning, tingling, and loss of feeling.
 Nerve damage can also make it harder for men to have an erection.

 - You could have problems digesting the food you eat.
-You could feel weakness or have trouble having a bowel movement.
+You could have trouble having a bowel movement (constipation) or have looser or watery bowel movements.

 - High blood sugar and other problems can lead to kidney damage.
 Your kidneys might not work as well and may even stop working.
 As a result, you might need dialysis or a kidney transplant.